 Traditional opiate detox allows the withdrawal from the drugs to happen naturally without the administration of additional opiates.
-However, this is not a purely “cold-turkey” method, as sedatives and blood pressure medications can be given to manage the severe symptoms like anxiety and insomnia.
-The goal of any detox method is to remove all traces of opiates from the body of an addict, but this method incorporates additional medication to facilitate sleep and reduce anxiety, which can be severe in some cases.
-Generally, traditional opiate detox lasts from 5-14 days, depending on the individual and his or her circumstance.
+However, this is not a purely “cold-turkey” method, as sedatives and blood pressure medications can be given to manage the severe symptoms of anxiety and insomnia.
+The goal of any detox plan is to remove all traces of opiates from the body of an addict, but this method incorporates additional medication to facilitate sleep and reduce anxiety, which can be severe in some cases.
+Traditional opiate detox lasts from 5-14 days, depending on the individual and his or her circumstance.

 Rapid Opiate Detox

 This form of opiate detox is a medical process in which the addict is placed under general anesthesia and given an opiate antagonist that produces immediate withdrawal.
-Because there is no progression of withdrawal symptoms in this process, anesthesia is necessary, as it can be jarring for any individual to consciously experience sudden and full opiate withdrawal.
-Always performed in a hospital setting, rapid opiate detox is complete within 48 hours with the individual under constant monitoring and supervision to ensure safety and avoid any medical complications.
+Because there is no progression of withdrawal symptoms in this process, anesthesia is necessary, as it can be jarring for any individual to experience sudden and full opiate withdrawal consciously.
+Always performed in a hospital setting, rapid opiate detox is complete within 48 hours with the person under constant monitoring and supervision to ensure safety and avoid any medical complications.

 One of the most common concerns after opiate detox is staying sober and preventing relapse.
 An overwhelming percentage of opiate addicts relapse after detox has been completed, and there may be several contributing factors for this, some of which are apparent, and others that may be lingering beneath the surface.